alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 candidate of their choice.
 You know, the same establishment that backed Jeb, and Rubio, who are both leading nominees.
 OH WAIT.

+Look.
+I like Bernie.
+He has ideas I like.
+The majority of Bernie supporters I've interacted with are reasonable people who don't let their love of the candidate blind themselves from the reality of politics.

+It's the die hard fans that annoy me.
+It's the die hard fans